Compressed Hypothesis Testing: To Mix or Not to Mix?: Introduction

-In this paper, we propose a new approach, named \textit{compressed hypothesis testing}, to find the $k$ anomalous random variables from non-adaptive \textit{mixed} observations of $n$ random variables.
-In this new approach, instead of a separate observation of an individual random variable, we make each observation a function of the $n$ random variables.
-Our hypothesis testing method is motivated by compressed sensing \cite{candes2005decoding,Neighborlypolytope,DonohoTanner}, which is the technique that recovers a \emph{deterministic} sparse vector from its linear projections.
-Our analysis shows that our new approach can reduce the number of samples required for reliable hypothesis testing.
-In particular, we show that the number of samples needed to correctly identify the $k$ anomalous random variables can be reduced to $O\left({\displaystyle \frac{k \log(n)}{\min_{p_v, p_w} C(p_v, p_w)}}\right)$ observations, where $C(p_v, p_w)$ is the Chernoff information between two possible distributions $p_v$ and $p_w$ for the proposed mixed observations.
-We also show that mixed observations can strictly increase error exponents of the hypothesis testing, compared with separate sampling of individual random variables.
+The contribution of our research is four-fold.
+Firstly, we introduce a new framework, called the \textit{compressed hypothesis testing}, to find $k$ anomalous random variables out of $n$ random variables from mixed measurements.
+In this framework, we make each observation a general function of the $n$ random variables instead of using separate observations of each individual random variable.
+When the number of anomalous random variables $k$ is much smaller than the total number of random variables $n$, we analytically demonstrate that the compressed hypothesis testing framework can reduce the number of measurements to figure out the $k$ anomalous random variables out of $n$ random variables, by considering the sparsity of anomalous random variables.
+In particular, we show that the number of samples required to correctly identify the $k$ anomalous random variables can be reduced to $O\left({\displaystyle \frac{k \log(n)}{\min_{p_v, p_w} C(p_v, p_w)}}\right)$ observations, where $C(p_v, p_w)$ is the Chernoff information between two possible distributions $p_v$ and $p_w$ for the proposed mixed observations.
+Secondly, we also show that mixed observations can strictly increase error exponents of the hypothesis testing, compared to separate sampling of individual random variables.
 For special cases of Gaussian random variables, we derive optimal mixed measurements to maximize the error exponent of the hypothesis testing.
-To reduce the computational complexity, we further design efficient algorithms - message passing (MP) based algorithm and Least Absolute Shrinkage and Selection Operator (LASSO) based algorithm - to infer anomalous random variables from mixed observations.
-We also provide intensive numerical examples to illustrate the advantage of the proposed approach.
+Various examples provided in this paper clearly demonstrate the advantage of the compressed hypothesis testing framework in reducing the sample complexity.
+Thirdly, from the compressed hypothesis testing framework, we introduce novel statistical concepts - \emph{the inner conditional Chernoff information} and \emph{the outer conditional Chernoff information}, to characterize the error exponent of compressed hypothesis testing.
+Finally, we propose numerical algorithms - the Least Absolute Shrinkage and Selection Operator (LASSO) and the Message Passing (MP) based hypothesis testing algorithms - to solve large-scale compressed hypothesis testing problems with reduced computational complexity.